ros2/ros2_documentation/source/How-To-Guides/Using-Custom-Rosdistro.rst

 A previous index also exists without the ``v4`` which is still present for historical reasons and legacy systems, but you should not use it.

 Afterward, you can ``rosdep update``, which will now use the changes to update the index in accordance to the Rolling distribution's state on February 28, 2024 before the breakages began.
-You can see this in action in `Nav2's CI <https://github.com/ros-planning/navigation2/commit/80bb5bff1488c0677efcc4254b7a89908c853ba0>`_ in order to bypass a temporary Rolling outage in their CI system.
+You can see this in action in `Nav2's CircleCI <https://github.com/ros-planning/navigation2/commit/80bb5bff1488c0677efcc4254b7a89908c853ba0>`_ and `ros_gz's GitHub Actions <https://github.com/gazebosim/ros_gz/pull/522/files>`_ in order to bypass a temporary Rolling outage in their CI systems.

 ..
 Note:: If using a custom rosdistro version, you can substitute the final URLs in the default list and index URL with your fork or index location.